nickfargo/fl/README.md

 // >>> function
 ```

-Returns a new logical sequence of the sorted sequence.
+Returns a new logical sequence containing the sorted elements of the original sequence.

 ```js
 Sequence([ 'abduct', 'abacus', 'abated', 'abate' ])